marinapelosi/happly-cars-inc/README.md

 [Download Postman Collection Config](doc/HapplyCarsInc.postman_collection.json)

-> :bulb: It's easier because is already configured to get the auth token and apply into the request when you use the Login User Request!
+> :bulb: It's easier because is already configured to get the auth token and apply into ALL THE REQUESTS when you use the Login User Request!

 ### Process Flow